analogsenses/source/source/_posts/2015-06-25-technology-is-no-substitute-for-discipline.markdown

 [^Photo1]: I won’t be using product links in this piece, affiliate or otherwise, because it would run contrary to the point I’m trying to make.

 I say supposedly because the truth is, nothing is truly revolutionary in the photography industry anymore.
-Nothing can really be revolutionary in a discipline we mastered quite a few _decades_ ago, unless we suddenly discover some new laws of physics I’m not aware of.
+Nothing can really be revolutionary in a discipline we mastered quite a few _decades_ ago, unless we recently discovered some new laws of Physics I’m not aware of.

 At the end of the day, the primary purpose of a camera is taking pictures — with the exception of videographers, but that’s a different story altogether.
 Anything that isn’t essential to the mission of taking pictures falls squarely within the “bells and whistles” category as far as I’m concerned.